yamilyn/zen-journal-app/README.md

 - Have a well-scoped feature-set.
 Full-CRUD data operations are not required if one or more of the following are included:
 - Consume data from a third-party API.
 - Implement additional functionality if the user is an admin.
-- Utilize multi-user, real-time communications.
+- Utilise multi-user, real-time communications.

 ***